fredlcore/BSB-LAN/docs/EN/install.md

 1. You may now proceed to [configure](configure.md) BSB-LAN.
 1. When you are done configuring, go to ***Sketch/Upload*** and upload the BSB-LAN software to the microcontroller.

+### Subsequent updates on ESP32-based microcontrollers "over the air" (OTA)

+If you are running BSB-LAN on an ESP32-based microcontroller and have enabled Over-the-Air Updates in the [settings](configure.md), you can perform future updates of BSB-LAN using your browser.
+To do that, instead of using *Sketch/Upload*, you need to select ***Sketch/Export Compiled Binary***.
+This will create a `build` folder in your BSB-LAN folder in which you will find among others the file `BSB_LAN.ino.bin`.
+Now open [http://bsb-lan.local:8080](http://bsb-lan.local:8080) and select and upload that file.
+Do not interrupt the upload process.
+You may try to access BSB-LAN from a different browser window to see if the process is completed.
+Please take note that this only applies to ESP32-based microcontrollers.
+Arduinos do not support this functionality.

 ---
 ## Assembling the BSB-LAN adapter
 You can either get a fully assembled adapter from Frederik (bsb(ät)code-it.de) or build one on your own (see the folder `schematics` for the schematics).
 Once you have the BSB-LAN adapter ready, you just need to plug it into the microcontroller.
 If you are using an Olimex microcontroller, double-check that the adapter really sits in the center of the connector, because it still fits even if it is moved by one pin row to the left or right.